5.9. A viewer for web maps

 OpenStreetMap

-Basemap - is a map image that is shared by thrid-party services in the Internet.
-User can not influence their content.
-User has an option to disable a basemap so a white background will be shown instead.
-If a user is supposed to have a poor Internet access or if web gis is deployed in local network without an access to the Internet, it is possible to work without basemap adding base data as WebGIS layers.
+Basemap is a map image that is shared by thrid-party services in the Internet.
+Users can not influence their content.
+You can disable the basemap so that a white background is shown instead.
+If the Internet access is expected to be poor or if the Web GIS is deployed in local network without access to the Internet, it is possible to work without a basemap adding base data as WebGIS layers.

 Note

-If it is supposed to work without an Internet access edit a file with basemap settings and delete records about Google basemaps.
+If the Web Map is supposed to work without Internet access, edit the file with basemap settings and delete records about Google basemaps.

-There are some tools to work with map (see item 13 in Pic.
-5.133.) named from left to the right:
+Tools to work with the Web Map (see Pic.
+6.224. item 6) named from left to the right:

 Zoom in